Vpy7/Portfolio/README.md

 ## 🛠️ Technical Skills

-I include all relevant languages, packages and methodologies in which i have proven experience.
+I include all relevant languages, packages and methodologies in which I have proven experience.

 ### Programming Languages
 `Python` `R` `NoSQL` `Bash` `JavaScript` `HTML` `CSS`